Carglglz/upydev/DOCS/Documentation.md

 ### sd_init

-to initialize the sd card; (spi must be configurated first) create sd object and mounts as a filesystem, needs sdcard.py from upytuils directory
+to initialize the sd card; (spi must be configured first) create sd object and mounts as a filesystem, needs sdcard.py from upytuils directory

 *Prints os.listdir('/') to see sd succesfully mounted*